 Will my head look good bald?

 Now that you’ve made the decision to go bald, you would want to better understand what will be the impact on your appearance.
-How to know if you’ll look good bald?
+How to answer to the question "What would I look like with a shaved head?".
 In many cases, your look will change considerably after shaving your head.
 There are a few things to keep in mind before taking the final step.

 • Head shape: while we can find examples of bald men with different head shapes, who look pretty good, as a general rule the rectangle, square and diamond-shaped heads look best without hair.
-Having a strong chin/jawline will guarantee a successful bald look for maximum masculinity and sexuality.
+Having a strong chin/jawline will guarantee a successful shaved head look for maximum masculinity and sexuality.

 • Facial hair: If your head shape is more round, oblong or cone-shaped you risk not getting the look from the magazines.
 This is when you should put an accent on your facial hair (beard, moustache) in order to get a more balanced look, putting an accent on other parts of your face.